• Skip to primary navigation

 How to Poach Chicken

-If you are not using rotisserie chicken or pre-cooked chicken already in your fridge, you can easily boil chicken breast or boneless thighs to use in this soup.
+If you are not using rotisserie or pre-cooked chicken already in your fridge, you can easily boil chicken breast or boneless thighs for this soup.

 Instructions: